anish786/driveNdine/README.md

 correct directories with the correct permissions.
 This information can all be found online.

+The webpage html files that you can find in the webpage folder are the basic templates we used to make our CGI files.

 For our python we used python 2.7.8.

 If you have any questions feel free to email DriveNDine@gmail.com.